yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/reference.md

 ### Motor Speed

-Set the speed of the one motor.
+Set the speed of a single motor.

 `McuMotorCommand` is defined as follows: